srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/20-Use the Azure TCO Calculator.md

 ### Lab overview

+The Azure Total Cost of Ownership (TCO) Calculator is a tool provided by Microsoft Azure that helps organizations assess the cost savings and benefits of migrating their workloads to the Azure cloud platform compared to on-premises infrastructure.

 In this walkthrough, you will use the Total Cost of Ownership (TCO) Calculator to generate cost comparison report for an on-premises environment.

 ## Lab objectives